KelvinLu93/KelvinLu93.github.io/content/homepage/about.md

 <i><small>Opinions expressed are solely my own and do not express the views or opinions of my employer.</small></i>

-I have worked within the Electronic Components Distribution industry in a logistics and supply chain capacity.
+I currently work in corporate insurance as a premium auditor.
 I have experience in data aggregation, analysis, and inference.
 I have used excel for many years now and have taken advantage of its more advanced functionalities (vlookups, pivot tables, VBA, and the like).
-My wheelhouse also includes Oracle, Python, and much of the rest of Microsoft's Office Suite - namely Access.
+Previously, I've worked within the Electronic Components Distribution industry in a logistics and supply chain capacity.
+My wheelhouse also includes Oracle, Python, and much of the rest of Microsoft’s Office Suite - namely Access.

 Coming from a background in statistics, the idea of using metrics as a means to establish baselines and goals is a core tenet of my beliefs - one that has served me well in my prior procurement and distribution roles.
 In my time there, I have been given the opportunity to demonstrate my proficiency in the standard tools of the trade, as well as show my ability to learn as I go as such with suites developed in-house.